 Grouping objects by period and culture has another important advantage: it allows the masterpieces of the collection to stand out.
 A museum visit can be overwhelming; it can be difficult to know what objects are most important and why.
 By grouping objects from similar cultural moments together, the new display foregrounds masterpieces that are truly not to be missed.

 The Getty Bronze, for example, will be a revelation when seen alongside other sculptures from the Hellenistic period (about 323 to 30 BC).
+The time-lapse below gives a behind-the-scenes look at the final steps involved in organizing this spectacular new display.

 The Classical World in Context